Drovovozov/TechDoc/MyTracker SDK/MyTracker SDK Overview EN.md

 # MyTracker SDK: A Technical Overview

 MyTracker SDK is a software development kit that provides tools for mobile app developers to track user behavior, measure the effectiveness of advertising campaigns, and engage with users through personalized messaging.
-The SDK is designed to be easy to integrate into mobile apps and provides a wide range of features for app analytics and marketing automation.
+MyTracker SDK is designed to be easy to integrate into mobile apps and provides a wide range of features for app analytics and marketing automation.

-The SDK supports both Android and iOS platforms and can be integrated into apps using a variety of methods, including Gradle, Cocoapods, and manual integration.
+The SDK supports both Android and iOS platforms and can be integrated into apps using a variety of methods, including Gradle, CocoaPods, and manual integration.
 Once integrated, the SDK can be used to track various events within the app, such as screen views, button clicks, and in-app purchases.

 ## Key Features